This article was originally posted in August, 2014.

 All that stood between the North Stars and the Stanley Cup was Mario Lemieux and the Pittsburgh Penguins.
 It looked good for the North Stars early, as they held a 2-1 series lead heading to a crucial Game 4.
-However, Lemieux, who missed Game 3 with a recurring back injury, returned for the fourth game and was the difference.
-Lemieux’s goal and an assist was enough of an inspiration for the Pens to score a 5-3 victory and the momentum swung.
+However, Lemieux, who missed Game 3 with a recurring back injury, returned for the fourth game and was the difference-maker.
+Lemieux’s goal and assist were enough of an inspiration for the Pens to score a 5-3 victory, and the momentum of the series changed.
 The North Stars never recovered and eventually lost the series in six games, including a humiliating 8-0 defeat in Game 6.

 2004 Calgary Flames

-Entering the 2003-04 season, the Calgary Flames hadn’t reached the postseason in the previous seven seasons.
-Prior to that, the Flames didn’t win a playoff series since their lone Stanley Cup triumph in 1989.
+Entering the 2003-04 season, the Calgary Flames hadn’t reached the postseason in seven seasons.
+Prior to that, the Flames hadn’t won a playoff series since their lone Stanley Cup triumph in 1989.
 But in 2004, the Flames went on a magical playoff run that captured the imagination of hockey fans in Southern Alberta and across Canada.

 Led by goalie Miikka Kiprusoff and power forward Jarome Iginla, the Flames qualified for the playoffs for the first time in eight seasons.
 Then the magic began to happen.
 It started with a thrilling seven game series against the Vancouver Canucks, in what turned out to be one of the best playoff series of all time.
 Game 7 saw the drama go to overtime, when Martin Gelinas deposited home a rebound to give the Flames the upset victory.

 The second round saw the Flames draw the President’s Trophy winners, the Detroit Red Wings.
 Led by Steve Yzerman, the Red Wings were looking to win their fourth Stanley Cup in eight years.
 But the Flames would have none of it.
 Kiprusoff in particular was brilliant in this series.
-Back-to-back shutouts by the Finnish netminder in Games five and six clinched the series for the Flames.
+Back-to-back shutouts by the Finnish netminder in Games 5 and 6 clinched the series for the Flames.
 Once again, it was Gelinas who scored the series winning goal in overtime, touching off a wild celebration inside the Pengrowth Saddledome.
-It touched off an even wilder celebration on the streets of Calgary.
+It sparked an even wilder celebration on the streets of Calgary.